 Interestingly, wearables will also make a difference in this arena.
-Wireless, noise cancelling ear buds with better battery life were big news at the show last year and, this year, price points are expected to reduce further.
-Of course, entertainment is the number one use for these but, for people suffering from poor sleep patterns, the ability to cancel out noise and to play music, wirelessly, can be a game changer.
+Wireless, noise-cancelling earbuds with better battery life were big news at the show last year and, this year, price points are expected to reduce further.
+Of course, entertainment is the number one use for these but, for people suffering from poor sleep patterns, the ability to cancel out noise and to play music, wirelessly, can be a game-changer.

-Watch this space, too, for mind reading tech.
+Watch this space, too, for mind-reading tech.
 NextMind is rumoured to be showcasing its head-mounted, non-invasive device that will pick up brain signals as they cross the wearer’s visual cortex and translate them in real-time into digital commands.

-Advances in telecommunications and AV
+What will the advances in telecommunications and AV be?

-Of course, as well as the introduction of more augmented reality technologies, robots and the like, CES will also see the launch of a host of next level phones (many of which will be 5G-enabled), speakers and TVs (optimised for the 8K revolution).
+Of course, as well as the introduction of more augmented reality technologies, robots and the like, CES will also see the launch of a host of next-level phones (many of which will be 5G-enabled), speakers and TVs (optimised for the 8K revolution).
 For gamers, graphics cards are likely to advance, while Sony may well use the event to tease us toward the debut of the PS5.

 Video streaming services are also likely to push forward as the marketplace gets set to become even more competitive.
 Services from HBO Max, Peacock and Quibi are getting set to join this exciting industry’s leaders – Netflix, Amazon, Hulu and Disney, giving us more choice and, again, bringing prices down for all.